DestroyerV/ytmusic-stats/README.md

 # 🎵 YouTube Music Stats

 A comprehensive web application that analyzes your YouTube Music listening history to provide detailed insights into your music consumption patterns, favorite artists, top songs, and listening behaviors over time.
+Features a beautiful "Wrapped" experience similar to Spotify Wrapped!

 ## ✨ Features